 - 8.1 There is an expectation from Directors that employees: - Ensure their appearance is professional, clean and neat when at work or representing the Academy. - Dress in a manner appropriate to their role. - Remember that they are role models for pupils and their dress and appearance must reflect this. - Do not dress in a way that would cause embarrassment to pupils, parents, colleagues or other stakeholders.
 This guidance is not exhaustive in defining acceptable and unacceptable standards of dress and appearance and staff must use 'common sense' in adhering to the principles underpinning the code of conduct. - The Trust recognises the diversity of cultures, religions and disabilities of its staff and will take a sensitive approach when this effects dress requirements.
 However, priority will be given to health and safety and security considerations. - 8.2 No aspect of an employee's dress or appearance should be politically motivated, sexually provocative, discriminatory, insensitive or offensive. - 8.3 Jewellery and piercings must not be worn excessively nor amount to an unacceptable risk either to the employee or to the pupil.
-Nose and tongue piercings should be removed. - 8.4 If visible, tattoos should be covered whilst at work. - 8.5 Clothing which is not acceptable includes the following: - Mini skirts/dresses - Leggings/jeggings - Jeans - Transparent or 'see through' blouses, tops or shirts - Low cut tops/blouses - Crop-tops - Denim of any kind including jackets - Trainers (unless for PE and/or medical reasons)
+Nose and tongue piercings should be removed. - 8.4 Although it is recognised that some staff may have tattoos, these should not be offensive to others.
+Tattoos should be covered where possible.
+If in doubt, please speak to your line manager. - 8.5 Clothing which is not acceptable includes the following: - Mini skirts/dresses - Leggings/jeggings - Jeans - Transparent or 'see through' blouses, tops or shirts - Low cut tops/blouses - Crop-tops - Denim of any kind including jackets - Trainers (unless for PE and/or medical reasons)